dhruvsh-1729/NVCTI-Winter-Challenge-Hustlers/README.md

 Using the A-Star algorithm , we would be handling the dynamic environment of the arena.
 Suppose during the robot movement ,following the shortest path, an obstacle suddenly comes in its path.
 Then an emergency command will run which will stop the robot immediately and then the robot waits for some specific time for the obstacle to get away.
 If the obstacle gets away then the robot will follow the same path to reach its destination.
 But if it doesnt move , then the path finding code will run again and calculates a new shortest path and then the robot will follow that new path.
 Thus , in this way we will be handling the dynamic environment.

+# *PICKING UP THE STACKS*
+Once the robot reaches the destination stack Aruco, it goes underneath the stack stool and lifts it up using the automated scissor jack, which is made from welding the gear motor shaft to the double threaded screw of the scissor jack.
+Though we could not implement this before the deadline since it was not possible for us to make a custom stool such that our robot goes underneath it and lifts it up but still we have automated the entire process so if we had the stool and the stacks kept over it the system would still work perfectly fine.